retaildevcrews/databricks-scim-automation/src/app/README.md

   * Databricks Url format: https://adb-*.*.azuredatabricks.net/api/2.0/preview/scim
 * Save the CSV file as `./mocks/syncs.csv`
 * Execute `npm run dev`
+* Find completed logs at `./outputs/<input_csv_filename>`
+  * If file already exists, logs will be appended to content
+  * Status of 'n/a' indicates that the step was not excuted because a previous step in the sync had failed

 ## End User Notes